UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/03-dates-as-data.md

 In our example above, in a new cell you could type:

 ~~~
-=B2+97
+=B2+90
 ~~~
 {: .code}

 And it would return

 ~~~
-15-Jan
+8-Jan

 The format will follow the cell of reference in the formula.
-Test it if you would like with other cells.
+Test it if you would like to see the results for other cells.
 ~~~
 {: .output}